 Animal Services provides low-cost spay/neuter surgeries for animals of Marion County residents through its Neuter Commuter program.
 Appointments cost $99 and can be scheduled for the mobile bus or at our shelter.
 The fees include the animal's surgical sterilization, rabies vaccination, county license and microchip.
 Each household can have up to three animals spayed/neutered through the program each rolling year.

-Please call the Neuter Commuter appointment line (352-307-1351) or email us to book an appointment.
+Please call the Neuter Commuter appointment line, 352-307-1351, or click here to fill out our online appointment request form to book an appointment.
+Please view the Neuter Commuter calendar before booking.
 The appointment line is available Tuesday-Friday, 9 a.m.-4 p.m.
 All schedules are subject to change.
 Please check our site and our Facebook page for any changes to our service or location.
 This service is only available to Marion County residents and we require proof of residency.

 Important information below!

-*Due to unforeseen circumstances, the rabies clinic on the bus has been cancelled through the end of the year.
+*Due to unforeseen circumstances, the rabies clinic on the bus has been cancelled until further notice.
 If your pet needs a rabies vaccine, please refer to our list of low cost vaccine clinics or veterinary hospitals that serve our area.